River Irvine: The course of the Irvine and its tributaries

 The main contributing rivers and rivulets in descending order of their confluences are therefore the Glen Water, Polbaith Burn, Cessnock Water, Kilmarnock Water, Carmel Water, Annick Water, and the Garnock.

-Views of the River Irvine in 2007

 Changing course

 Many watercourses have changed direction over the years for various reasons.
 The Kilmarnock Water used to run slightly to the west as it passes through the Howard Park in Kilmarnock, previously 'Barbadoes Green'; the old 'fossilised' river bank is still discernible.
 It is said that this was done deliberately by a Lord Boyd, the local laird, so that he could claim more land.
 The river formed the boundary and by moving it permanently he gained more land.

 St. Winnan of Kilwinning is said to have made the River Garnock change its course and follow another "adverse to nature".
 The river's mistake was to fail to deliver up any fish to one of the saint's angler friends!